 Soap up your dishes and glassware to minimize hard water deposits.
 To remove soap scum, add a combination of one part of apple cider and three parts of purified water.

-Get a good quality water filter for home use.
-This will eliminate all the unnecessary salts and minerals from the hard water, letting you enjoy the taste of purified water.
+Get a good quality water purifier for hard water.
+This will eliminate all the unnecessary salts and minerals from the hard water, and letting you enjoy the taste of purified, soft water.

-With the above tips, reduce the negative effects of hard water and keep your home appliances safe.
+With the above hard water solutions for home, reduce the negative effects of hard water and keep your appliances safe.